 New Jersey Executor and Probate Resource Center (NJEPRC) is an entity dedicated to reducing administrative burden and stress of estate Executors and Administrators through our suite of services.

-NJERPC has compiled a list of trust and estate experts and professionals that can assist an executor or administrator from the opening of the probate process to the closing of the estate.
-Whether you just need an advisor or you would like assistance though out the whole process, NJEPRC can help.
+NJERPC has partnered with legal and tax experts in the field of trust and estates that can assist an executor or estate administrator from the opening of the probate process to all the way to distributions and the closing of the estate.
+Whether you have a legal question, just need and advisor or you would like assistance though out the whole process, NJEPRC can help.

 New Jersey Executor and Probate Resource Center acts as a concierge for the executor or administrator, we have taken out the time to research for qualified vendors that you need to perform your fiduciary duties.
 No matter what the task we have professionals ready to help.
 Beside for our traditional services, listed below are a few examples, of tasks we have performed to provide a solution: